-From 2017, UKNA is expanding its orientation to include urban development in Southeast Asia in the framework of the SEANNET program (2017-2020).
-This new four-year initiative is about research, teaching and dissemination of knowledge on Asia through the prism of the city and urban communities.
-SEANNET is funded by the Henry Luce Foundation (New York, USA).
+From 2017, UKNA has expanded its orientation to include urban development in Southeast Asia in the framework of the Southeast Asia Neighborhoods Network (SEANNET) programme.
+This four-year initiative (2017-2020) is about research, teaching and dissemination of knowledge on Asia through the prism of the neigbourhood.
+It is funded by the Henry Luce Foundation in New York, USA.

 Through case study sites in six selected cities in Southeast Asia, SEANNET seeks to engage the humanistic social sciences in a dialogue with urban stakeholders as co-contributors of an alternative knowledge on cities.
 It will achieve this through a combination of participatory field-research, in-situ roundtables and workshops, academic conferences, publications, and new forms of pedagogy, developed in collaboration with local institutions of learning.